sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 mkdir SpotifyAnalysis
 ```

-Use `ls` to verify that your bew directories have been created.
+Use `ls` to verify that your new directories have been created.

 Use `cd` to move into the Data folder.
 Check where you are with `pwd`.
 What files and directories do you see in the Data folder?
 Do these match up with the structure of files listed above?